Tenured Associate Professor

 Dr. Ruogu Fang, incoming assistant professor in the J. Crayton Pruitt Family Department of Biomedical Engineering, has been selected as a member of the Association for Computing Machinery’s (ACM) inaugural Future Computing Academy (FCA).

-For Ph.D. applicants interested in working in my lab, you can apply for Ph.D. program in Biomedical Engineering, Electrical and Computer Engineering, Computer Science, or other related programs at UF.
+For Ph.D. applicants interested in working in my lab, you can apply for the Ph.D. program in Biomedical Engineering, Electrical and Computer Engineering, Computer Science, or other related programs at UF.

-We take undergraduate from all years, but prefer students who have a good math and coding background, or at least the strong motivation and interest to build a solid math and coding background.
-Please send me an email including your CV, transcript, and a brief research statement of why you want to join SMILE lab as an undergraduate researcher, what related research projects you have been involved, and why you think you will be a good undergraduate researcher in our lab.
+We take undergraduates from all years and prefer students who have a good math and coding background, or at least the strong motivation and interest to build a solid math and coding background.

 Prerequisite: Complete Coursera Machine Learning course by Andrew Ng before you can officially join the lab.
 (Free)